 Horse Riding Gear for Western Riding

-If you decide to ride Western, it's still a smart idea to wear a helmet if you're a beginner.
-While most Western riders don't wear helmets in the show ring, it's perfectly acceptable (and smart) to wear one when you're starting out and want that increased level of protection.
+If you are going to ride Western, as a beginner rider it's a smart decision to wear a helmet and most lesson programs will require one for youth riders.
+Although Western riders don't wear helmets in the show ring, it's perfectly acceptable (and smart) to wear one when you're starting out and want that increased level of protection.

 Next, you'll need a pair of Western riding boots to keep your feet securely in the stirrups and protect them around the barn when you're out of the saddle.
 While some Western riders opt for traditional Western cowboy-style boots, you may also choose a pair of lace-up Western riding boots or endurance shoes while you're learning to ride.